 - Loose Teeth

 What Causes Gum Disease?

-Medications can affect oral health because some lessen the flow of saliva which has a protective effect on teeth and gums.
-Some drugs, such as the anticonvulsant medication Dilantin and the anti-angina drug Procardia can cause abnormal growth of gum tissue.
+- Medications can affect the health of the oral cavity.
+Certain medications can affect the flow of saliva which has a protective effect on teeth and gums.

-Poor oral hygiene habits such as not brushing and flossing on a daily basis, make it easier for gingivitis to develop.
+- Poor oral hygiene habits such as improper brushing and flossing on a daily basis, make it easier for gingivitis to develop.

-Gum bleeding, swelling, firmness, and pocket depth (the space between the gum and tooth; the larger and deeper the pocket, the more severe the disease)
+- Pocket depth (the space between the gum and tooth; the larger and deeper the pocket, the more severe the disease)

-Teeth movement and sensitivity and proper teeth alignment
+- Teeth movement, sensitivity, and teeth alignment